smrealms/wiki-data/game-guide/locations.md

 Planets start out with no buildings at all, but with proper supplies stockpiled, construction of generators, hangars, and turrets can begin.
 As more buildings are constructed, the planet's defense level increases.
 Planets begin at level zero and reach a cap based on the type of planet.
 Each structure increases the planet's level by 0.33.

-The construction center shows what goods are stockpiled on a planet and which ones are needed for building each type of defense.
+The construction center shows what projects can be completed and which goods are needed for building each type of defense and the stockpile tab shows what goods are stockpiled on a planet.
 Once started, it shows when construction will be completed.
 Only one building can be constructed at a time.

-Some planets have a bank vault which can store cash.
+Most planets have a bank vault which can store cash.
 The vault can be accessed by anyone who is parked on the planet.
 The vault can also be used to bond cash.
 A bond cannot be touched once it has started and will pay interest on the principal amount when it comes due.
 The interest rate is highest when the planet is level 28.67.
+Arid planets do not have a bank.

 Planets can serve as a relatively safe place to park your ship, but no planet is 100% safe and even high level planets can fall to a well organized attacking fleet of warships.